 We know, that statement, while a well-intentioned warning to libidinous male travelers, may come off as barbaric and chauvinistic in itself.
 Still, it shows how using a guide can help you avoid uncomfortable situations.

 Travelers will also be happy to know that there are local female guides available too.
-As our app grows, so does the talent pool of guides from city to city, including Taipei, Taichung, Tainan, and Kaohsiung.
+As our company grows, so does the talent pool of guides from city to city, including Taipei, Taichung, Tainan, and Kaohsiung.
 Either way, Loci Amica has vetted each guide to ensure that your safety and security are priority number one.